 - “-tones” – a word often found in the names of groups from the 1950s (e.g., The Harptones, The Monotones, The Quin-Tones, and other doo-wop and surf music performers).

-So, the name Deftones has no hints of rock or metal.
-In this, Carpenter showed a reluctance to focus on any specific genre.
+The name Deftones does not hint at rock or metal.
+Carpenter showed a reluctance to focus on any specific genre.
 There is a bit of self-irony in this, as “Deftones” is phonetically similar to “tone deaf,” which means the inability to recognize notes and reproduce melodies.
-The band’s logos also look universal: it’s hard to tell that they belong to performers of heavy and experimental music.
+The band’s logos also look universal: it’s hard to tell they belong to heavy and experimental music performers.

 What is Deftones?